esa logo

 [1] J. Nalepa, B. Le Saux, N. Longépé, L. Tulczyjew, M. Myller, M. Kawulok, K. Smykala; Michal Gumiela, "The Hyperview Challenge: Estimating Soil Parameters from Hyperspectral Images," 2022 IEEE International Conference on Image Processing (ICIP), 2022, pp. 4268-4272, doi: 10.1109/ICIP46576.2022.9897443. (https://ieeexplore.ieee.org/document/9897443)

-The bibtex of [1] is:
+The bibtex of [1] and [2] are:

 @INPROCEEDINGS{9897443,